Homeowners Line of Business ### Data * Year Built * Replacement Cost (Cost to rebuild home) * Roof type (Shingle, Metal, etc.) ### Calculations Coverage A (Damage to Home) * Limit (Maximum you can receive in a claim) - Matches Replacement Cost Coverage C (Damage to Personal Property) * Limit - Typic

 - Collaboratively designed the application’s information architecture with our developers

 - Created sketches and high-fidelity mockups for pages

 - Iterated on our developers’ pull requests to improve design consistency

 - Conducted user testing with our content analysts

 - Collected feedback to help drive our product roadmap

-One of the more challenging aspects of the approach we were using is that we had to consider how to keep our custom code syntax easy to understand.
-It is well documented, but I thought wasn’t enough for our content analysts, who were technically minded, but not software developers.
-By working closely with the project’s lead software architect, Grant McConnaughey, we were able to make several improvements to the syntax, including a change that allowed different methods to be called in the same way (Previously, some required the use of quote marks, while others didn’t).
+A challenge of our code-based approach was that we had to consider how to keep our custom syntax easy to understand.
+It is well documented, but I thought that wasn’t enough for our content analysts, who were technically minded, but not developers.
+By working closely with the project’s lead software architect, Grant McConnaughey, we were able to make several changes to improve this, including allowing different methods to be called in the same way (Previously, some required the use of quote marks, while others didn’t).

 Better Context Improves Users’ Confidence

 We also wanted to provide a way to learn more about a line of business someone was editing.
 Often, once these configurations are created, they are only touched once a year, when an insurance company updates its rates.
 Our users said in these scenarios it was difficult to understand where they needed to go to change something.
 Common questions included: